OliPi-Project/olipi-moode/README.md

 ## 🔧 Uninstall

-You can uninstall all with the following command (Can use with --dry-run to check without changing anything) :
+You can uninstall all without leaving any residue with the following command:

 `sudo bash ~/olipi-moode/install/uninstall-olipi-moode.sh`

+(Can use with --dry-run to check without changing anything):

+`sudo bash ~/olipi-moode/install/uninstall-olipi-moode.sh --dry-run`

 ---